chang-group/ICoN/aB-crystallin57-69/output/pdb/step2/README.md

+Here we

-Here we rm bad conformatons based on energy cutoff
+1. Eliminate bad conformations (with clashes) using energy cutoff (-200 kcal/mol)

-number of remaining conformations -- 94449
+- It requires `pytraj`
+   - Inputs are:
+     - '.dcd' output file of previous step, all synthetic conformations
+     - '.csv' file that has all energies
+   - Output:
+     '.dcd' file, remaing conformations